lynx44/SigQL/README.md

     var employeesWorkingToday =
 	    employeeRepository.GetEmployeesWithStartDate(DateTime.Today);

 *Note that the first table in the relational path (Employee->) must be the same as the target table specified in the return type.
-Also note that the columns that join the tables together are not neccessary when an obvious foreign key is present.*
+Also note that the columns that join the tables together are not neccessary when a default foreign key is detected.*

 Relational filters can also be defined by inner classes: